TadiT7/treble_experimentations_wiki/Itel-A32F.md

 * Speaker / Microphone : Works out of the box

-* Bluetooth : Data works, audio streaming to be receiver works
+* Bluetooth : Data works, audio streaming to bt receiver works

 * Wi-Fi : Works out of the box